abeimler/ecs_benchmark/README.md

 ### before run benchmark

 After you implemente the Benchmarks you need to config the python script.
+_you need [pystache](https://github.com/defunkt/pystache) to run the python script: `pip install pystache`_

 _scripts/run_benchmark/config.json_
 ```js